 Don't rely on the spelling and grammar check!

-By understanding the purpose of a resume, what readers are looking for and sticking to some simple content guidelines, you can create a compelling resume relatively easily.
+By understanding the purpose of a CV, what readers are looking for and sticking to some simple content guidelines, you can create a compelling CV relatively easily.
 Keeping it easy-to-read, succinct, informative, and most importantly relevant, is the key to landing that interview.